okaminu/version-number-manager/README.md

 Create a CSV file, which has two columns: relative file path and version number occurrence count.
 This configuration file will describe the files in which we want version numbers updated.

-Occurrence count ensures, that the manager changes only the predefined count of version in a file.
+Occurrence count ensures, that the manager changes only the predefined count of version numbers in a file.
 In case there are other dependencies with the same version number, exception is thrown.

 Version manager is launched by executing main.rb with arguments: